metablockshq/metablocks.world/content/posts/2021-whats-up-block-november-20-to-december-10-2021.md

 ## Good:

 * We've set up our legal entities and figured out our invoicing and liquidity issues, thanks to the law firms we spoke to in Singapore. 💼
-* We recieved our first tranch of liquidity from one of our investors 💵, so we're going in full build mode.
+* We recieved our first tranch of liquidity 💵, so we're going in buidl mode.
 * We've stopped actively seeking investors and strategic partners for our seed round, but there's still space for some "big dogs" that have shown their interest.
 * Sarthak has shortlisted a handful of promising 3D artists and we'll close soon. 👩🏼‍🎨
 * We've partnered with a digital fashion brand 👗 who'll release their clothing as drops for Meta Blocks avatar.